bluwork/optim-ai-zer/README.md

 - two ways:
   * mutation - small, simple, random change to existing solution
   * crossover (breeding) - taking two of the best solutions and combining them
+Implementation:
+- Algorithm code in optim-ai-zer.algos.genalg.clj

 # Installation

-For now clone this git, use your preffered editor and REPL-it.
+For now clone this git, then REPL.

 ## Usage